euctrl-pru/ansperf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ansperf
+# Operational ANS Performance with R

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ansperf is to …
+The goal of `{ansperf}` is to provide a enable interested stakeholders to undertake a standardised operational performance analysis in accordance with the ICAO Global Air Navigation Plan and/or variants used by the international performance benchmarking community.

+The package is based on the work of the Performance Section of DECEA Brazil and the Performance Review Unit of EUROCONTROL.

+This is an initial setup.
+Thus, the content is heavily under development.
+Please come back for any updates.

 ## Installation

-You can install the development version of ansperf from [GitHub](https://github.com/) with:
+You can install the development version of the `{ansperf}` package from [GitHub](https://github.com/) with:

 ``` r